Godlmaohahahidksquareminecraftroblox/Custom-daemon-for-adb/README.md

 ---

-📜 README.md for Custom-daemon-for-adb (the one you use with Daemon_call)

----

 Custom Daemon for ADB

 This daemon allows you to execute commands as the shell user on Android directly from Termux or any other local shell emulator.